Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Crystals and plactic monoids

-Using the definition of $\e_i$ and $\f_i$, we can build an extended directed labelled graph, called the \defterm{crystal graph} arising from the given crystal basis.
-The vertex set is the free monoid $X^*$ on $X$.
-The edges will be defined by partially extending the operators $\e_i$ and $\f_i$ to $X^*$, as follows: for all $u, v \in X^*$ and $i \in I$, define inductively
+Using the definition of $\e_i$ and $\f_i$, we can build an extended directed labelled graph: \begin{definition} A \defterm{crystal graph} arising from a given crystal basis with vertex set $X$ and label set $I$, is a directed labelled graph, denoted $\Gamma_X$, with vertex set $X^*$, the free monoid on $X$.
+The edges are defined by partially extending the operators $\e_i$ and $\f_i$ to $X^*$, as follows: for all $u, v \in X^*$ and $i \in I$, define inductively

 where $\ecount_i$ and $\fcount_i$ are auxiliary maps on $X^*$ defined as follows: for $w\in X^*$, let